Scaryplasmon/Piethon/README.md

 pip install -r requirements.txt
 ```

-###Croppy
+## Croppy
 Croppy lets you quickly cut and crop any type of image and resize it you the size u want.

 Supports:

--Mouse and Keyboard exclusive and mixed control
--Square, Free, Grid cropping available
+- Square, Free and Grid Cropping supported 🪟
+- Lasso Crop (padded to square) 🎗️
+- Drag and Drop load 👊🖐️
+- Viewport navigation
--Rembg incorporated with queue mechanism to just keep cropping AFAP
+- Rembg with queue mechanism to just keep cropping AFAP
--Preview mechanism to quickly check the quality of the crops.
+- Feed Column to check your previous croppings 🎞️
+- Mouse and Keyboard exclusive and mixed control to crop with one hand🖐
+- ⬅️➡️ to iterate through images faster than light

 ###Drawy